microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 ### Mid term

 -   Add support for custom field names for struct fields.
+-   Update editable tree (and schema aware APIs) to leverage node kinds.
+-   Define base node API and implementation
+-   Extend base for each kind.
+-   Remove use of symbols on editable tree APIs
--   Remove unneeded use of symbols.
+-   Remove use of proxies for nodes: dynamically generate custom struct node subclasses from schema.
--   Remove support for "undefined" values.
+-   Remove support for "undefined" values from terminal nodes.

 ### Longer term